Skip to content

 “If you expect the deal to take three months, you’ll already know in advance and won’t be disappointed or frustrated with the slow progress.”

-Drafting a mutual success plan will help to focus minds and get agreement on timelines.
+Drafting a mutual success plan will help focus minds and reach an agreement on timelines.
 This way, everyone is on the same page!

 5. Align multiple viewpoints

-With multiple decision-makers, internal advocates, stakeholders and budget holders involved, you’ve got to win over numerous viewpoints.
+With multiple decision-makers, internal advocates, stakeholders, and budget holders involved, you must win over numerous viewpoints.

 Jói advised:

-“At all stages of the process, ask questions and gather as much information as you can.
+“At all stages of the process, ask questions and gather as much information as possible.
 Then, you can proactively put forward solutions that will benefit everyone.”

-By understanding each decision-maker’s perspective and creating personalised proposals, you increase the odds of buy-in through multi threading in sales.
+Understanding each decision-maker’s perspective and creating personalised proposals can increase the odds of buy-in through multithreading in sales.

-When multiple stakeholders are involved, it’s crucial that they’re all on the same page.
+Multithreading sales means more people are involved, so it’s crucial that everyone is on the same page.

 Jói highlighted some best practices: